lingtalfi/Light_Kit_BootstrapWidgetLibrary/doc/api/Ling/Light_Kit_BootstrapWidgetLibrary/Widget/Picasso/FreeContentWidget.md

 Methods
 ==============

-- EasyLightPicassoWidget::__construct &ndash; Builds the EasyPicassoWidget instance.
+- PicassoWidget::__construct &ndash; Builds the PicassoWidget instance.
-- EasyLightPicassoWidget::setKitPageRenderer &ndash; Sets the KitPageRenderer instance.
-- EasyLightPicassoWidget::getKitPageRenderer &ndash;
-- EasyLightPicassoWidget::getContainer &ndash; Returns a light service container instance.
-- WidgetConfAwarePicassoWidget::setWidgetConf &ndash; Sets the widget configuration.
-- WidgetConfAwarePicassoWidget::getWidgetConf &ndash; Returns the widget configuration.
 - PicassoWidget::getLibraries &ndash; Returns the libraries of this instance.
 - PicassoWidget::setCopilot &ndash; Sets the copilot.
 - PicassoWidget::renderFile &ndash; Parses the file identified and returns its interpreted content (by injecting the variables in it).